 Botulinum toxin-A is a prescription-only drug, so has to be supplied by a medical professional who is qualified to prescribe — a doctor, a surgeon, a dentist, or a nurse-prescriber (a qualified nurse who has taken a further course to become a non-medical prescriber) or a pharmacist-prescriber.
 The injections can legally be given by someone working under the supervision of that qualified professional, though the prescriber is the one who takes responsibility for the treatment.

-The makers of toxins, and the makers of other wrinkle-relaxing toxins such as BoCouture, and Dysport/Azzalure, are scrupulous about only supplying their products to medical professionals.
+Three brands of botulinum toxin-A are licenced for cosmetic use in the UK, and their makers are scrupulous about only supplying their products to medical professionals.
 Does that mean that the system is watertight?
 Unfortunately not.
 Unscrupulous practitioners find ways around the system.